 1. Do your research early!

 If you are reading this list of tips for expectant dads, you are off to a good start.
-If you are an expecting father, there are a lot of great resources out there for you to prepare yourself for taking care of your baby.
+If you are an expecting father, there are a lot of great resources out there for you to prepare yourself for taking care of your baby We compiled a list of the best blogs for new parents to get you started..
 We have posts on posts about baby information, gear reviews, baby care guides, checklists, and more here on this website (hi, we’re Fathercraft).

 If clicking through links isn’t your jam, then that makes two of us.
 That’s why we made Father’s Ed, so you wouldn’t have to bookmark a million pages to get all-encompassing information on baby care.
 It’s an in-depth course on how to take care of your baby backed with research from the pros, tested by real dads (and moms), and filled with helpful resources.